Watch our video of this experience:

 South of the Reserve you’ll find the Barangaroo Central and South precincts, which feature cafes and eateries, shopping options and a casino (scheduled to open in 2020).

-All in all, Barangaroo Reserve is a stunning new asset for the city of Sydney, and one that rightfully celebrates its Indigenous heritage.
+All in all, Barangaroo Reserve is a stunning new asset for Sydney, and one that rightfully celebrates the city’s Indigenous heritage.
 To paraphrase a certain playwright: everything old is new again.

 Do you have any tips for top things to do at Barangaroo Reserve?
 We would love to hear from you.
 Please leave a comment below.